wingify/wingify.github.io/_posts/2020-09-25-programmatic-authentication-under-iap.md

 ```

-Then use the claim of target_audience which you get as the client ID in the previous step, to generate a JWT based token.
-You can also get the client ID by going to the IAP page, select the resource under consideration, click on the ellipses and then click on Edit OAuth Client.
-On the subsequent page you get the client ID associated with the resource.
+Then use the claim of `target_audience` which you get as the client ID in the previous step, to generate a JWT based token.
+You can also get the client ID by going to the IAP page, select the resource under consideration, click on the ellipses and then click on **Edit OAuth Client**.
+On the subsequent page, you get the **client ID** associated with the resource.
 Now, mind you, generating the JSON Web Token (JWT) in itself is a separate task, for which you’d need some JWT library.
 And then the JWT itself needs to be signed with RSA-256 using the private key which is in the service account JSON file.
-The signature bytes are then to be added to the token as:
+The signature bytes are then to be added to the token, with dot separators, as:

 ```json
 {